tagohd/mono/IAGO.md

 		- He might instead just go directly to [[CURSED AL'S CURSED DOMAIN]] and confront him there
 		- Or maybe he thinks he can take AL (in a fight) since he knows the ambush is coming
 		- My point is, AL needs to get THE NEEDLE somehow in order for the current loop to end
+	- \[**NEW**] Actually, Case is there, but Luke doesn't know it
 	- Maybe AL keeps talking since he isn't interrupted by Case and inadvertently gives Luke a big hint?
 		- Mentions Janus, e.g.
 		- Something that implies Luke needs help from everyone; he can't do it alone
 	- Maybe AL has also figured out that they're stuck in a time loop, or maybe Luke tells him
 - The world ends
+# New Stuff
+- Sam is missing
+- At this point, Luke knows they're not at the Faire, but he goes anyway
+	- For one, it's where Case and James are
+	-